0x20/hackerspace-blueprint/guidelines/README.md

 * You have full control over what happens to the project.
 * The property of the project is considered personal property and 2.1 applies to it.
-* You decide what happens to the end-result of the project
+* You decide what happens to the end-result of the project.

 ### Space

-* Decisions goes through the [Flow](../system/flow.md)
+* Decisions go through the [Flow](../system/flow.md).
 * The property of the project is considered space property and 2.2 applies to it.
-* The Group decides what happens to the end-result of the project
+* The Group decides what happens to the end result of the project.

 ## 2 Property and tools